Cocooning during COVID-19

 - Try to avoid using public transport

-The Health Service Executive (HSE) has published detailed guidelines on cocooning.
+The Health Service Executive (HSE) has information on staying safe if you are at very high risk.

 Who is advised to cocoon?

-The HSE has published a list of people who should cocoon to protect themselves from COVID-19.
+The HSE has published a list of people who should stay home as much as possible.
 They include people over the age of 70 and people with medical conditions that put them at very high risk from COVID-19.

-If you are not sure whether you should be cocooning, you should phone your GP.
+If you are not sure whether you are at very high risk, you should phone your GP.

 Everyone else should follow public health guidance to protect yourself and others.